Complex projective structures with Schottky holonomy: Decomposition of a Schottky structure into good holed spheres

-\begin{proposition} There exist a compact connected subsurface $F$ of $\St$ bounded by finitely many loops of $\Lt$ and a compact connected subsurface $F'$ of $\Og$ bounded by finitely many loops of $\Lt'$, which satisfy the following properties:\\ (i) $F'$ contains $F'_0$, \\ (ii) $\Ct|F$ is an almost good holed sphere supported on $F'$, and\\ (iii) $F$ contains $\et\iv(Conv(F'_0)) \cap \St$. \end{proposition}
+\begin{proposition} There exist a compact connected subsurface $F$ of $\St$ bounded by finitely many loops of $\Lt$ and a compact connected subsurface $F'$ of $\Og$ bounded by finitely many loops of $\Lt'$ such that:\\ (i) $F'$ contains $F'_0$, \\ (ii) $\Ct|F$ is an almost good holed sphere supported on $F'$, and\\ (iii) $F$ contains $\et\iv(Conv(F'_0)) \cap \St$. \end{proposition}